Common Sleep Problems among Older Adults

 Sleep Apnea

-A person with sleep apnea repeatedly stops breathing for about 10 seconds or longer while asleep.
-The lack of oxygen causes a person to partially wake up when this happens.
+A person with sleep apnea stops breathing or does not breathe well while sleeping.
+The lack of oxygen causes the person to partly wake up.

 - High blood pressure and stroke